-A camping sleepover in the garden is almost a right of passage – it’s a brilliant way for friends to bond and have fun together and experience the excitement of a night out under the stars.
+A camping sleepover in the garden is almost a right of passage!
+It’s a brilliant way for friends to bond and have fun together and experience the excitement of a night out under the stars.

-- tents (or enough huge sheets, blankets and rope for the homemade variety).
+- Tents (or enough huge sheets, blankets and rope for the homemade variety)

-- sleeping bags & pillows.
+- Sleeping bags or blankets and pillows.

-- lighting – torches, fairy lights or solar powered lanterns.
+- Lighting – torches, fairy lights or solar powered lanterns.

-- firewood or charcoal for the chimnea/BBQ and matches.
+- Firewood or charcoal for the chimnea/BBQ and matches.

-- supper food (I recommend sausages, bread rolls and ketchup).
+- Supper food (I recommend sausages, bread rolls and ketchup).

-- marshmallows and biscuits if you’re making smores.
+- Marshmallows and biscuits if you’re making s’mores.

-- plenty of drinks – cartons are best as they don’t tend to spill as much when knocked over.
+- Plenty of drinks – cartons are best as they don’t tend to spill as much when knocked over.

-- telephone numbers of all the kids parents and list of allergies.
+- Telephone numbers of all the kids parents and list of allergies.

-- a few spare teddies in case any are forgotten.
+- A few spare teddies in case any are forgotten.

-- breakfast food – fruit juice & cereal or maybe pastries.
+- Breakfast food – fruit juice & cereal or maybe pastries.

-- a comfortable camp bed for yourself if you are sleeping outdoors too.
+- A comfortable camp bed for yourself if you are sleeping outdoors too.

-- a sense of humour
+- A sense of humour!